Parameterized Complexity of Streaming Diameter and Connectivity Problems: Lower Bounds for Diameter

 \begin{restatable}{corollary}{SimpleALResults} Any streaming algorithm for \textsc{Diameter} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory, even on graphs for which the algorithm is given a \begin{enumerate}[noitemsep] \item Deletion Set to Matching of size at least 3, \item Deletion Set to $\ell$ components of diameter $x$ of size at least 2, $x\geq 2$, \item Dominating Set of size at least 3, \item Deletion Set to a depth $\ell$ tree of size at least 3, $\ell \geq 2$. \end{enumerate} \end{restatable} \begin{proof} The corollary follows from Theorem~\ref{thm:SimpleAL}, together with observing that the construction of `Simple AL' is \begin{enumerate}[noitemsep] \item a matching when removing $\{a, b, c\}$, \item one component of diameter 2 when removing $\{a,b\}$, \item dominated by the set of vertices $\{a,b,c\}$, \item a tree of depth 2 when we add a vertex $d$ adjacent to the left part of $M$\footnote{Notice that adding $d$ does not change any of the distances.}, and remove $\{a, b, c\}$. \end{enumerate} \end{proof}

 Next, we construct a lower bound for a special case, when the input graph is a tree, see Figure~\ref{fig:windmill}.

-\begin{restatable}{theorem}{Windmill} Any streaming algorithm for \textsc{Diameter} that works on a family of graphs that includes the `Windmill' construction in the AL model using $p$ passes over the stream requires $\Omega(n/p)$ bits of memory. \end{restatable} \begin{proof} Let $x,y$ be the input to $\textsc{Disj}_n$ of Alice and Bob, respectively.
+\begin{restatable}{theorem}{Windmill} Any streaming algorithm for \textsc{Diameter} that works on the `Windmill' construction in the AL model using $p$ passes over the stream requires $\Omega(n/p)$ bits of memory. \end{restatable} \begin{proof} Let $x,y$ be the input to $\textsc{Disj}_n$ of Alice and Bob, respectively.
 We construct a graph as illustrated in Figure~\ref{fig:windmill}.
 The graph consist of $5n + 6$ vertices.
 We start with a path $P$ on $6$ vertices, call the vertex on one of the ends the \emph{center}.
-To this center, we will `glue' $n$ constructions, which may vary depending on the input of Alice and Bob, so associate an index $i$ with each construction.
-Each construction adds 5 vertices to the graph.
-Let us describe one such construction.
+To this center, we will `glue' $n$ gadgets, which may vary depending on the input of Alice and Bob, so associate an index $i$ with each gadget.
+Each gadget adds 5 vertices to the graph.
+Let us describe one such gadget.
 Consider two triplets of vertices $a_{i,1},a_{i,2},a_{i,3}$ (Alice) and $b_{i,1},b_{i,2},b_{i,3}$ (Bob), and connect $a_{i,3}$ to $b_{i,1}$ with an edge.
 For Alice, if the entry at index $i$ is a 0, she inserts the edges $(a_{i,1},a_{i,2})$ and $(a_{i,1},a_{i,3})$, and if it is a 1, she inserts $(a_{i,1},a_{i,2})$ and $(a_{i,2},a_{i,3})$.
 Bob does the same for his triplet.
-We `glue' this construction into the graph by identifying $a_{i,1}$ to be the same vertex as the center vertex in the graph.
-Assuming we have an algorithm that works on this construction, to construct an AL stream containing this graph, Alice first reveals the path $P$, and all her own vertices $a_{i,2}, a_{i,3}$ for all $i$.
-Then she passes the memory of the algorithm to Bob who reveals the vertices $b_{i,1}, b_{i,2}, b_{i,3}$ for all $i$.
+We `glue' this gadget into the graph by identifying $a_{i,1}$ to be the same vertex as the center vertex in the graph.
+Assuming we have an algorithm that works on this graph, to construct an AL stream containing this graph, Alice first reveals the path $P$, and all her own vertices $a_{i,2}, a_{i,3}$ for all $i$, with all the incident edges.
+Then she passes the memory of the algorithm to Bob who reveals the vertices $b_{i,1}, b_{i,2}, b_{i,3}$ for all $i$, with all the incident edges.
 This completes one pass of the stream.
 Notice that the graph is connected.

 We now claim that the diameter of the `Windmill' graph is at least 10 when the answer to $\textsc{Disj}_n$ is NO, and otherwise the diameter is at most 9.

 Let us assume that the answer to $\textsc{Disj}_n$ is NO, that is, there is an index $i$ such that $x_i = y_i = 1$.
 Then, the distance from the end of the path $P$ to $b_{i,3}$ is exactly 10, and this is the only simple path between these vertices, so it is the shortest path.
 Hence, the diameter is at least 10.